sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/connectors_cdc_postgres/connectors_postgres_cdc.md

 2. Copy and paste the following code to create Snowflake objects (warehouse, database, schema) and click **Run All** at the top of the Worksheet
 ```
 USE ROLE accountadmin;

--- Create our Database
 CREATE OR REPLACE DATABASE cdc_prod;

--- Create our Schema
 CREATE OR REPLACE SCHEMA cdc_prod.analytics;

--- Create Data Science Warehouse
 CREATE OR REPLACE WAREHOUSE cdc_ds_wh
    WAREHOUSE_SIZE = 'xsmall'
    WAREHOUSE_TYPE = 'standard'